Capital Lifecycle

 Section titled “Redeem (exercise PUT)”When an investor redeems:

-- Collateral is partially or completely withdrawn from the strategy
+- Collateral is partially or fully withdrawn from the strategy

 - Collateral is returned directly to the investor